 Deep breathe.
 Sigh.
 Close my eyes.
 Do it all over again.

 I’m confident that this shift in formation was with perfect timing.

 I’m comfortable [and proud!] of where she is in life.

 I’m blessed beyond belief to have been a part of it all thusfar.

 And I’m looking forward to all the years ahead.

 Baby girl, you have no idea what’s in store.
-When I say you’re going to do great things, I believe it to be true!
+When I’ve said you’re going to do great things, which you have and will continue to do, I believe it to be true!

-Continue to take it all in.
+Please take it all in.
 Keep doing what you’re doing.
 Be you.
 Be the best you.
 Take notes.
 Love big.
 Love forever.
 Love life.
 Live life.
 Judge no one.
 Stay true to your beliefs.
 Honor God.
 Honor your family.
-Use your faith to battle your weaknesses.
+Use your faith to gain strength despite your weaknesses.
 And always, always, always, know that I love you so incredibly much.